NexusNover/testingdocumentation/source/index.html.md

   .catch(error => console.error(error));
 ```

-> This endpoint will respond with the following response
+> This endpoint will respond with the following JSON response

 ```json
 {